segmentio/segment-proxy/README.md

 # segment-proxy

 Proxies requests to the Segment CDN and Tracking API.
+You can run this in your infrastructure (or use it as a reference implementation) and point your clients to use this proxy instead of `api.segment.io` or `cdn.segment.com` directly.

 # CLI